jessekoconnor/dev-notes/Project-Planning.md

 * Detect deadline misses early and often
   * Deadline accuracy improves over time
   * Stress levels are reduced (especially as deadine approaches)
-* Project progress is public knowlege
+* Provide transparency on project progress
-* Plan out the half/roadmap with higher accuracy
+* Plan out the quarter/roadmap with higher accuracy
-* Creates urgency from day 1
+* Creates developer urgency from day 1

 Disadvantages:

-* Probably overkill for a week long project
+* Probably overkill for:
-* Slightly annoying for a dev who is doing this for the first time
+ * a single story
+ * a single bug
+* Slightly frontloaded, i.e. takes some effort to calculate deadline
   * Might take an hour or two during the first week
   * But should only take 20 mins per week once you get the hang of it

-## The Strategy
+## Generate an accurate deadline

+The strategy is simple:

+1) Task out the project
+2) Point each task, get total points
+3) Calcualte developer velocity
+4) Determine working days required
+5) Overlay onto the calandar

 ### Task out the project